New Bandon-Salmon Beach

 New Bandon-Salmon Beach was a local service district in New Brunswick, Canada.
-It was merged into the rural district of Chaleur on 1 January 2023, with a small area now part of the city of Bathurst.
+It was merged into the Chaleur Rural District on 1 January 2023, with a small area now part of the city of Bathurst.

 New Bandon was named after the town of Bandon in Ireland.
 It was located 12 km east of the city of Bathurst, New Brunswick on Nepisiguit Bay.

 History

 New Bandon-Salmon Beach was located on the historical territory of the Mi'kmaq people.
 The seigneurie of Nepisiguit, containing the area that would become New Bandon-Salmon Beach, was ceded to France on 19 March 1691.
 The community of New Bandon was founded in 1819 by 70 Protestant families from Bandon, County Cork in Ireland.
 New Bandon was touched by the 1825 Miramichi fire, which consumed approximately 16000 km2 of forest in northeastern New Brunswick.
 Salmon Beach was also founded by Irish immigrants between 1820 and 1830.
 The parish of New Bandon was established in 1831.